Towards SMT Solver Stability via Input Normalization: Introduction

-Most relevant is the work of Zhou et al.~\cite{Zhou2023,shake}.
+More relevant to our work is the work of Zhou et al.~\cite{Zhou2023,shake}.
 In~\cite{Zhou2023}, they pioneer an effort to detect and quantify instability and introduce a tool for this task called Mariposa.
 They show that mainstream SMT solvers such as Z3~\cite{z3} and cvc5~\cite{cvc5} exhibit instability on a set of F\(^{*}\)~\cite{fsharp} and Dafny~\cite{dafny} benchmarks~\cite{vwasm,komodo,veribetrkv,veribetrkvl,serval,dicesharp}.
-They consider the benchmark-modifying mutations of symbol renaming and assertion shuffling, as well as solver-modifying mutations via the use of different random seeds, and they use a statistical approach to identify instability arising from these mutations.
-We include an evaluation of our technique using the Mariposa appraoch and benchmarks.
-One notable difference, however, is that we do not include solver-modifying mutations.
-This is because our approach is aimed at improving stability given a fixed solver, rather than trying to make a benchmark stable across multiple solvers.
-In~\cite{shake}, Zhou et al. identify irrelevant context in a query as one source of instability, and propose a novel approach to filter out irrelevant context to improve solver stability.
+They consider the benchmark-modifying mutations of symbol renaming and assertion reordering, as well as solver-modifying mutations via the use of different random seeds, and use a statistical approach to identify instability arising from these mutations.
+We include an evaluation of our technique on their benchmarks, with the notable difference that we do not include solver-modifying mutations.
+This is because we aim to improve stability with respect to input changes, rather than across changes to a solver.
+In~\cite{shake}, Zhou et al. identify irrelevant context in a query as one source of instability and propose a novel approach to filter out such context to improve solver stability.
 This approach is complementary to our own, and combining the two is an interesting direction for future work.

+Also closely related is the work of Weber~\cite{weber16scrambling}, which introduces a normalizer designed to reverse the effects of mutations used to \emph{scramble} benchmarks for the SMT-COMP competition at the time.
+However, the normalizer introduced in~\cite{weber16scrambling} was specifically designed to expose a weakness in the scrambling algorithm, namely that symbols were renamed but not reordered.
+This weakness makes it possible to achieve perfect normalization efficiently, which their algorithm does.
+However, in the presence of the more expressive and realistic mutations we consider, their normalizer performs poorly, as we show in \Cref{sec:evaluation}.